-The Administration seeks \$1.28 billion in additional FY2002 Foreign Operations funding, primarily to increase economic, military, and counter-terrorism assistance to so-called "front-line" states in the war on terrorism.
-If enacted, the supplemental would nearly double the level of assistance allocated in FY2002 for emergency foreign assistance to combat terrorism.
-Beginning in October 2001, the
+The Administration sought \$1.28 billion in additional FY2002 Foreign Operations funding, primarily to increase economic, military, and counter-terrorism assistance to so-called "front-line" states in the war on terrorism.
+Although the complete list remains classified, the United States has placed a growing priority on increasing assistance to over 20 nations representing not just those bordering Afghanistan or located in the region, but including countries globally that have committed to helping the United States in the war on terrorism.
+Administration officials have publically identified some of those front-line states for whom supplemental assistance is sought.

-President distributed \$1.5 billion for Foreign Operations programs, drawn from the \$40 billion emergency terrorism supplemental approved by Congress shortly after September 11 (P.L.
+As finalized by Congress and signed by the President on August 2 (P.L.
+107-206), the Administration received \$1.8 billion more in foreign aid funding (less \$269 million rescission), over \$400 million above the request.
+This comes on top of about \$1.5 billion for Foreign Operations programs that were drawn, beginning October 1, 2001, from the \$40 billion emergency terrorism supplemental approved by Congress shortly after September 11 (P.L.
 107-38).
-The proposed supplemental also includes several policy changes related to foreign aid activities that may raise controversy during congressional debate.
+The proposed supplemental also included several policy changes related to foreign aid activities that raised controversy during congressional debate.